eskoniarek/medusa-4g12hs/README.md

 ## About
 ### Description
 This Plugin enables to use 4g12hs Payment gateway solution in medusa website to simplify payment from customers.
-Customers can choose to pay from any credit/debit card, UPI, Netbanking, Paytm Wallet and EMI.
+Customers can choose to pay from any credit/debit card, UPI, Netbanking, 4g12hs Wallet and EMI.